OVOSHatchery/ovos-skill-node-red/Readme.md

     sudo systemctl enable nodered.service
     sudo service nodered start

 check to see if node-red is running at http://127.0.0.1:1880

 # Importing flows...

-- Copy the JSON text from [sample_flow.txt](https://github.com/JarbasSkills/mycroft-node-red/blob/master/sample_flow.txt)
+- Copy the JSON text from [some flow.txt](sample_flows/debug.txt)
 - Go to http://noderedip:1880
 - In the upper righthand corner menu, choose...
 Import > Clipboard
 - This will open the "Import nodes window"